faisalnazik/Django-React-Redux-Boilerplate/README.md

 ![](image/README/1650278750325.png)

-- Django REST framework for a powerful API with Current Django LTS version✔
+- Django REST framework for a powerful API ✔
 - Django ORM for interacting with the database✔
 - PostgreSQL Config ✔
 - Authentication With JWT (SIGN UP and Sign IN) more to come soon...✔